tinmegali/spring-multi-tenant/README.md

 | `admin2`| `password` | *none*    |

 ## Acknowledgment
-This project used a lot of references to be build.
+This project was initially based on [Database based Multi-Tenancy with Spring Data MongoDB](https://github.com/naveenb92/spring-data-mongodb-multitenant), however, it is so different from the original project, that shouldn't be considered a branch of it.

+These were the project's main references:
 - [Database based Multi-Tenancy with Spring Data MongoDB](https://github.com/naveenb92/spring-data-mongodb-multitenant).
 - [Spring Security - Custom Authentication](https://dzone.com/articles/spring-security-custom)
 - [Multi-Tenancy Implementation for Spring Boot + Hibernate Projects](https://dzone.com/articles/spring-boot-hibernate-multitenancy-implementation)